7 Proven Strategies to Increase Blog Traffic for Free In 2018

 - You can inspire them and in-turn helps you reach your own goal (convert them into email subscribers, customers etc).

 Leave the opinion pieces to the newspaper columnists.
-I’m not saying you shouldn’t share your opinion or give your perspective on an issue.
+I’m not saying you shouldn’t share your opinions or give your perspective on an issue.

-However, you’d want to avoid writing only about things that you are interested in or whatever enjoyable experience you might have.
+However, you’d want to avoid writing only about things that you are interested in.

 You don’t want to be the type of blogger whose only concern is to make other people like you.